Costco’s Genius Business Strategy: How Value and Simplicity Built a Retail Empire

 Treasure Hunt Atmosphere: A Shopping Experience Like No Other

 One of the most unique aspects of shopping at Costco is the treasure hunt experience.
 Costco rotates its stock frequently, often bringing in high-end items like luxury watches, designer bags, or high-tech gadgets at surprisingly low prices.
-You never know what you’re going to find on your next visit, which makes shopping at Costco exciting for its members.
+You never know what you’re going to find on your next visit, which makes shopping at Costco exciting for its members, which is another part of their unique brand experience.

 The “scarcity” of certain products also plays into this, with limited-time deals encouraging members to make impulse purchases.
 This “get it before it’s gone” mentality creates a sense of urgency, pushing consumers to act quickly, often buying more than they initially planned.